Istanbul pogrom: Context

 Tercüman, Yeni Sabah, and Gece Postası followed suit.
 The "Cyprus is Turkish" Association (CTA) stepped up activities in the weeks leading up to the riots, increasing the number of branches from three in August to ten by the time the attacks took place.
 On September 4, Hikmet Bil ordered students at Taksim Square, the heart of the city, to burn Greek newspapers.
 The same day, Kamil Önal of the CTA – and the National Security Service – handed out to students twenty thousands banners emblazoned "Cyprus is Turkish".

 The intercommunal violence in Cyprus prompted Turkey to transmit a diplomatic note to the British government, which invited the Turkish and Greek governments to a conference in London, which started on August 26.
 The day before the Tripartite London Conference (29 August–7 September 1955) began, Prime Minister Menderes claimed that Greek Cypriots were planning a massacre of Turkish Cypriots.
 Sensing an opportunity to temper Greek demands, Prime Minister Harold Macmillan advised the Turkish delegates that they should be stern.
 Turkish Foreign Minister Fatin Rüştü Zorlu launched a harsh opening salvo, stating that Turkey would reconsider its commitment to the Treaty of Lausanne unless Greece reconsidered its position on Cyprus.
 The Greek delegates, surprised by harshness of the speech, backed down during the negotiations, although they did not abandon the idea of enosis with Cyprus.

 Deflecting domestic attention to Cyprus was politically convenient for the Menderes government, which was suffering from an ailing economy.
 Although a minority, the Greek population played a prominent role in the city's business life, making it a convenient scapegoat during the economic crisis in the mid-50s which saw Turkey's economy contract (with an 11% GDP/capita decrease in 1954).
 The DP responded first with inflationary policies, then when that failed, with authoritarianism and populism.
 DP's policies also introduced rural-urban mobility, which exposed some of the rural population to the lifestyles of the urban minorities.
-The three chief destinations were the largest three cities: Istanbul, Ankara, and Izmir.
+The three chief destinations were the largest three cities: Istanbul, Ankara, and İzmir.
 Between 1945 and 1955, the population of Istanbul increased from 1 million to about 1.6 million.
 Many of these new residents found themselves in shantytowns (gecekondus), and constituted a prime target for populist policies.

 Finally, the conference fell apart on 6 September, the first day the subject of Cyprus would be broached at the conference, when news broke of the bombing of the Turkish consulate (and birthplace of Atatürk) in Greece's second-largest city, Thessaloniki.